bluescarni/mppp/doc/complex.rst

       :return: a reference to ``this``.

-      :exception std\:\:invalid_argument: if the conversion between Arb and MPC types fails because of (unlikely) overflow conditions.
+      :exception std\:\:invalid_argument: if the conversion between FLINT and MPC types fails because of (unlikely) overflow conditions.

    .. cpp:function:: complex &sqrt()